dannyhope/uxbrighton/_posts/2015-03-10-UX-for-kids.md

 Thinking of coming?
 If you're a designer, UX-person, copy-writer, web or mobile app-developer, a product-owner or anyone who's interested in creating digital products for children, then you should definitely come!

-We'll look at involving children in the design process, how we can engage pre-school children, what techniques we should use when we need to address children of differing abilities and how we can build low-fidility prototypes to quickly address design issues.
+We'll look at involving children in the design process, how we can engage pre-school children, what techniques we should use when we need to address children of differing abilities and how we can build low-fidelity prototypes to quickly address design issues.

 ## Leanne Dougan & Liz Leakey